Step 1: Assess your budget

 If you are buying a new build home, you may have to pay a reservation fee to take it off the market (usually for 28 days), while the legal aspects are taken care of.

-Apply for a full mortgage
+Step 4: Apply for a full mortgage

 Steps four and five are interchangeable, although many will advise confirming your mortgage prior to appointing solicitors.
 If you have a mortgage in principle agreed, or are confident about securing a mortgage, you could run these steps concurrently.

-Either way, you are likely to need a mortgage to complete your home purchase.
+Either way, you are likely to need a mortgage to complete your new home purchase.
 Once your offer has been accepted and any fees are paid (such as reservation fees), it’s time to submit a full mortgage application for approval.

-This requires a lot of information.
-To avoid any delays, find out what you need and have these details and documents prepared in advance.
 You could employ a mortgage broker to guide you through this process and help you get the best possible deal.

-Appoint a solicitor and schedule a survey
+Step 5: Appoint a solicitor and schedule a survey

-As part of the homebuying process, you will need to appoint a solicitor or conveyancer.
-They help to provide a carefree experience by handling all the legal elements of buying your new home.
+They will help to provide a carefree experience by handling all the legal elements of buying your new home.

 This could include performing local authority searches, legal checks against the property and if necessary, ensuring the property aligns with any mortgage requirements.